lbsa71/ollama-batch-cluster/README.md

 "server4:11433" = 1
 ```

-If you are just running this on your laptop with the single standard Ollama process running on the default port, your configuraiton file should look like this
+If you are running this on your laptop with the single standard Ollama process running on the default port, your configuration file should look like this:

 ```TOML
 model = "llama3.2"